dhsearl/redux-feedback-loop-master/README.md

 * Input Range Sliders for the 0-10 feedback questions
 * Material-UI steppers and conditionally displayed buttons
 * Material Table and Moment.js making the /Admin page powerful and easy to use
+    * On the HEROKU version I built the SQL table with DATETIME rather than just a DATE so we can see how recent submissions were.
 * DRY code - The Back/Next buttons, the Score chips and the Header are abstracted out into their own elements
 * Secret helper text for users who don't know what to do.